Bet Slip

 Abraham & Tomori

-Serie A
+Serie A & Serie B

 Serie A has become a league where plenty of English players are plying their trade, much like the days of the early 1990s when Des Walker, David Platt and Paul Gascoigne all played for respective sides such as Sampdoria, Juventus and Lazio.

-AC Milan: Fikayo Tomori
+AC Milan: Fikayo Tomori and Ruben Loftus-Cheek

 AS Roma: Tammy Abraham & Chris Smalling

-Juventus: Samuel Iling-Junior
+Juventus: Samuel Iling Junior

 German Bundesliga

-Augsburg: Reece Oxford
+FC Augsburg: Reece Oxford

-Bayer Leverkusen: Callum Hudson-Odoi
+Bayer Leverkusen: Nathan Tella

-Borussia Dortmund: Jude Bellingham & Jamie Bynoe-Gittens
+Borussia Dortmund: Jamie Bynoe-Gittens

 Ligue 1